 Hungarian Beef Goulash

-The first time I ate Hungarian beef goulash was many years ago on a snowy winter’s evening in a little cafe in Budapest, Hungary.
-I was on a business trip at the time, and had arrived late Sunday morning.
+My first taste of Hungarian beef goulash was many years ago on a snowy winter's evening in a little cafe in Budapest, Hungary.
+I was on a business trip at the time and had arrived late Sunday morning.
 After an afternoon spent sightseeing, I was more than ready for supper and was making my way back to the hotel.
-Quite close to the hotel, I passed a tiny cafe with a sign win the window which read ‘traditional Hungarian Goulash‘.
+Quite close to the hotel, I passed a tiny cafe with a sign in the window which read 'Traditional Hungarian Goulash'.

 The homemade noodles (in Hungary they are called nokedli) were little pillows of deliciousness.
 They were like tiny dumplings, silky smooth, with chewy texture.
 The perfect accompaniment to the beef goulash.
 If you’d like to try making your own, I’ve posted a recipe for spaetlze, which is the German version of these noodles, and made in exactly the same way.